OfficeDev/office-js-docs-pr/docs/outlook/add-in-requirements.md

 ---
 title: Outlook add-in requirements
-description: For Outlook add-ins to load and function properly, there are a number of requirements for both the servers and the clients. ms.date: 10/09/2019
+description: 'For Outlook add-ins to load and function properly, there are a number of requirements for both the servers and the clients.' ms.date: 10/09/2019
 localization_priority: Priority
 ---